Mijyuoon/obsidian-ling-gloss/README.md

 ![Example 06](_examples/example06.png)

 While it is generally cleaner to write each element on its own line, as in the example above, it is not strictly necessary and all tokens can be placed on the line following the `\gl` command for the same result.
 Additionally, spaces between bracketed `[tokens]` are not required, unlike between bare tokens.
+(Spaces within `[tokens]` work the same way as in the other syntax.)

 The following example produces the same result as the one above, although the readability is generally worse: